open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 ## Proposed changes and additions to the messaging semantic conventions

+This section contains a concise and normative definition of what was outlined in the [Trace structure](#trace-structure) section.
+The following subsections are supposed to be merged into the semantic conventions, whereas the detailed description in the [Trace structure](#trace-structure) section in this OTEP will serve as explanation and future reference.

 ### Operation name

 The following operations related to messages are covered by these semantic